 Drunk driving is a hot topic, but drugged driving is equally dangerous and just as illegal.
 When you choose to get behind the wheel of a car while under the influence, you are putting yourself and every driver on the road at risk.
 Understanding the effects that drugs can have on your ability to drive is the first step in keeping our roads safe.

 While all drugs impair your ability to drive, they all have different effects:

-Marijuana- slows your reaction time, impairs judgement of distance and decreases coordination.
+- Marijuana– slows your reaction time, impairs judgment of distance and decreases coordination.

 How big is the problem?

 According to the 2014 National Survey of Drug Use and Health, 10 million people ages 12 and older reported driving under the influence of illicit drugs.
 Of that 10 million people, the majority of them were men ages 18-25.
 The effect that one drugged driver can have on the road is enormous, so imagine the impact of 10 million!

 This is a difficult question to answer for a number of reasons.
 One of them being that an accurate roadside drug test still doesn’t exist.
 Some of the other reasons include:

 - Police will often skip drug testing if the driver in question has an illegal blood alcohol level.

 - Most drivers that cause crashes have both drugs and alcohol in their system, so it is hard to determine which had the greater effect.

 However, another National Drug Use and Health survey showed that 11% of all deadly crashes in the United States were related to a drugged driver.